 Second, approximately one-fourth of the experiments involve only one experimentation site.
 We cannot conduct standard statistical tests for these one-site experiments.
-Instead, we pool each one-site experimentation with four other randomly selected onesite experimentations, and conduct the representativeness tests on the pooled sample, where the non-experimentation sites are defined as those that do not participate in any of the five experiments.
-This will yield a corresponding t-statistics for each of the one-site experimentation.
+Instead, we pool each one-site experiment with four other randomly selected one-site experiments, and conduct the representativeness test on the pooled sample, where the non-experimentation sites are defined as those that do not participate in any of the five experiments.
+This will yield a corresponding t-statistic for each of the one-site experiments.
 We conduct a range of alternative test specifications concerning these one-site experiments, such as pooling experiments that take place in consecutive periods, and drawing bootstrap samples with replacement.